renatamuy/kadambari/README.md

-# kadambari
+# Kadambari

-SEN workflow applied to the Kadambari dataset.
+SEN workflow applied to the [Kadambari dataset](https://doi.org/10.1111/oik.08359).
 This repo is a supplement to the manuscript:

 *Muylaert et al., in prep.
 Connections in the Dark: Network Science and Social-Ecological Networks as Tools for Bat Conservation and Public Health.*